Table of Contents

 With software development becoming so vital, it’s easy to understand how these types of companies could face very significant business risks.
-Not only are the clients of these companies absolutely dependant on their products and services, but the expectations to perform well that are set for these products and companies are often staggering as well.
+Not only are the clients of these companies absolutely dependent on their products and services, but the expectations to perform well that are set for these products and companies are often staggering as well.

-Common Risks for Software Development Companies
+Common Risks for Software Development Companies: Why You Need Insurance

 Dissatisfied Customers: Customers are often incredibly reliant on the software they purchase.
 While this is great for business, it also leads to many risks for software companies.
 For example, any downtime the software experiences could lead to a customer losing money and take legal action seeking damages.
 Also, if a new feature in the software was not installed contractually before a certain date, a suit could result in generating unforeseen costs and obligations.